 Rules / Helpful Tips

-Fireworks purchased from licensed firework stands within the city of Bremerton are legal to discharge within the city during the legal discharge date and times only.
+- Fireworks purchased from licensed firework stands within the city of Bremerton are legal to discharge within the city during the legal discharge date (July 4) and times (11 am to 11 pm) only.

 - A garden hose should be within reach to extinguish any small fires should they develop.

 - Follow all safety precautions listed on the specific fireworks purchased.